fastrivertech/fhir-mpi/README.md

 ### 5.9 Delete

+The delete operation uses the FHIR delete interaction to delete a patient resource or a master patient resource.
+Deleting a patient resource updates the master patient resource that associated with.
+It is not required to permanently remove a patient resource.

 ### 5.10 Undelete

+The undelete operation “$undelete” recovers the patient resource that deleted in the delete transaction.
+It rolls back the delete transaction.

 ### 5.11 History

+The history operation uses the FHIR history interaction to retrieves the history of  a patient resource or a master patient resource.

 ### 5.12 Notification

+The notification operation notifies any application that subscribes on any change on the system.

 ## 6. FHIR MPI Operation and Message Definitions

+### 6.1 Match

+### 6.2 Update

+### 6.3 Search

+### 6.4 Potential

+### 6.5 Merge

+### 6.6 Unmerge

+### 6.7 Link

+### 6.8 Unlink

+### 6.9 Delete

+### 6.10 Undelete

+### 6.11 History

+### 6.12 Notification